A Federated Learning Approach to Anomaly Detection in Smart Buildings: Experiments

-{\textbf{Prediction performance.}}\quad For the Sensors fault detection and energy usage datasets, we test the performance of FSLSTM on regression tasks, and more specifically to predict the building energy consumption by applying the model on a window time of 200 minutes.
-As shown in Figure~\ref{Fig:actual_predicted}, the FSLSTM model has a stable performance and is able to accurately predict energy consumption in the building.
+As expected, we noticed through experimentation that it is possible to obtain a higher accuracy on collective anomalies detection, but the number of false alarms triggered tends to be quite high.
+As shown in in Table~\ref{Tab:colcont}, FSLSTM yields superior performance by correctly detecting 88\% of the alarms out of 1000 instances in this experiment with only 9 false alarms.
+On the contextual side, FSLSTM achieves even a better performance of 90\% with only 4 false alarms.

-For the classification task, we run an experiment on the Sensors dataset for fault detection to detect anomalies on several sensors, including lights, thermostats for rooftop units and water leakage for a window time ranging from 4 to 6 days.
-Figure~\ref{Fig:isolines} demonstrates the effectiveness of the FSLTM model in detecting outstanding malfunctioning behaviors expressed by these sensors and is able to accurately capture the value and time of the corresponding outlier with high precision.
+{\textbf{Prediction performance.}}\quad For regression tasks, we test the performance of FSLSTM on the Energy Usage dataset to predict the building energy consumption on a window time of 600 minutes for two main reasons.
+First, the confidence interval of the model shows a high accuracy of energy prediction, as illustrated in Figure~\ref{Fig:actual_predicted}, which displays the actual vs. predicted building energy consumption using FSLSTM.
+Second, it makes more sense from an industrial perspective as 600 min equals 10 hours, which roughly represents a full working day.
+This time frame provides building managers with plenty of insightful information to anticipate and predict the daily usage of energy, and allows them to plan activities accordingly.
+As shown in Figure~\ref{Fig:actual_predicted}, the FSLSTM model has a stable performance and is able to predict energy consumption in the building with 90\% accuracy.